 It works by blocking the cytokines enzymes that cause inflammation.
 Turmeric can be ingested in food as a dry spice, in its raw, root form or as a supplement.

-And it really works.
+The best thing about turmeric as a pain remedy for arthritis?
+It really works.
 A clinical trial in 2012 using a turmeric supplement actually showed an improvement in flexibility and a reduction in pain for patients suffering with osteoarthritis.
 Another study even showed that curcumin was able to reduce pain and swelling in rheumatoid arthritis patients even more effectively than diclofenac sodium, a relative of ibuprofen.

 Another natural remedy that, like turmeric, might turn up in a takeaway curry, is ginger.
 The root is well known to settle an upset stomach, but the universal appeal of this common food stuff could have very beneficial effects for arthritis sufferers too.